 - You are willing to save $1300 to $1,500 in a Habitat escrow account to go toward closing costs.

 - You are willing to work cooperatively with the sponsoring organization, other donors, and volunteers.

-- Your family is willing to contribute 350 hours of sweat equity toward the building of your Habitat home.
+- Your family is willing to contribute a minimum of 350 hours of sweat equity toward the building of your Habitat home.
 A portion of these hours must be performed by the head(s) of household.
 Family and friends can chip in on the rest.